The Dawning Light

 “I am come into this world to bear witness to the glory of sacrifice.
 You are aware of the intensity of My longing; you realise the degree of My renunciation.
 Nay, beseech the Lord your God to hasten the hour of My martyrdom and to accept My sacrifice.
 Rejoice, for both I and Quddús will be slain on the altar of our devotion to the King of Glory.
 The blood which we are destined to shed in His path will water and revive the garden of our immortal felicity.
 The drops of this consecrated blood will be the seed out of which will arise the mighty Tree of God, the Tree that will gather beneath its all-embracing shadow the peoples and kindreds of the earth.
 Grieve not, therefore, if I depart from this land, for I am hastening to fulfil My destiny.”

-So this pilgrimage does not lead away from danger.
-It leads through it.
+So the pilgrimage did not lead away from danger.
+It led through it.

 He went to Mecca as a pilgrim.
 He declared His claim at the Black Stone.
 He carried it to the Sherif.
 He revealed the Epistle Between the Two Shrines on the open road.
 He stood within sight of Muhammad’s tomb and named the price aloud, His blood and the blood of Quddús, shed willingly, watering a Tree that would shelter the world.

-He leaves Hijaz not with safety secured but with sacrifice accepted.
+He left Hijaz not with safety secured but with sacrifice accepted.

-The road home leads back to Persia.
-And Persia is waiting.
+The road home led back to Persia.
+And Persia was waiting.